 THE RED BULLETIN: You left The Man in the High Castle as a showrunner.

 FRANK SPOTNITZ: The reason I left The Man in the High Castle was a true case of creative differences.
 There were things I wanted to do that they didn’t want to do, which I respect.
 But I think it will still be a great show.

 Were you scared to adapt a novel by Philip K. Dick?
 He has a cult following that’s hard to appease.

 I remembered loving the book, but when I read it again I thought, “This is a really hard thing to adapt because it is not really a narrative.”
 I didn’t want to be one of those people who butchers Philip K. Dick.
 I spent weeks trying to figure out how to do it.
-Then I realized I am going to have to change things.
+Then I realised I am going to have to change things.
 I am going to have to invent a story that wasn’t in the novel, but I tried to identify the themes that the book was about.

 What themes did you come up with on your own?